Consolidated Financial Statements in France 2026: Methods, Legal Requirements and Timeline

 A group can be profitable entity by entity while hiding a consolidated debt burden out of all proportion, artificial inter-company margins, or an undervalued goodwill.
 This is precisely why consolidation exists: it aggregates, restates and reconciles to give directors, lenders and investors a faithful picture of the group's economic reality as a whole.

 In 2026, the rules remain those of the French Commercial Code (Art.
-L233-16), CRC 99-02 for unlisted groups, and IFRS 10, 11 and 12 for companies listed on a regulated EU market.
-This article covers the legal obligations, the three consolidation methods, their key differences and the operational process — illustrated with three practical scenarios.
+L233-16), ANC Regulation 2020-01 for unlisted groups (it replaced the former CRC 99-02, now only a historical reference), and IFRS 10, 11 and 12 for companies listed on a regulated EU market.
+This article covers the legal obligations, the three consolidation methods, their key differences and the operational process : illustrated with three practical scenarios.

 1. Legal Framework: Who Must Consolidate?#